ssjshields/archetype/.github/README.md

 **3.** Repair client from main menu or run the `pokemmo_updater.jar`

-> Repairing the client restores the original atlas sheet
+> Repairing the client restores the original `main.png`

 &nbsp;
 # Customization